The VOXEL-MAN 3D-Navigators are a family of interactive atlases of anatomy and radiology for Windows PCs. The following 3D-Navigators were published:

 - Translations of 2 orthogonal dissecting planes

-A user can explore a scene largely with the functionality of a full visualization system, but in real time and with a much simpler handling on any standard PC.
+A user can explore a scene largely with the functionality of a full visualization system, but in real time and with a much easier handling on any standard PC.

 Various 3D-Navigators are available for free download under a CC license.